ball6847/kafka-topic-creator/README.md

 # Kafka Topic Creator

-This tool creates Kafka topics for the CheckinPlus platform using a configurable YAML file for topic definitions.
+This tool creates Kafka topics using a configurable YAML file for topic definitions.
 The tool supports both predefined topic configurations and custom topic definitions.

 ## Installation